Cat health insurance

 Advantages:

-• Comprehensive protection: Cat health insurance covers not only surgeries, but also routine exams, medications, and diagnostic tests.
+• Comprehensive protection: Cat health insurance covers not only surgeries, but also routine check-ups, medications and diagnostic tests.

 • Financial security: You are covered for various scenarios, not just expensive emergencies.